 Knight’s $440 Million Loss Spurs Questions on Trade Cancel Rules

-Knight Capital Group Inc. (KCG)’s $440 million loss from a computer malfunction this month highlights the dangers of limiting human input in decisions about canceling trades, according to two industry executives.
+Knight Capital Group Inc. (KCG:US)’s $440 million loss from a computer malfunction this month highlights the dangers of limiting human input in decisions about canceling trades, according to two industry executives.

 Knight was forced to accept the loss on Aug.
 1 when Chairman and CEO Thomas Joyce failed to persuade the U.S. Securities and Exchange Commission to let NYSE Euronext relax rules on voiding trades.
 While officials of the Securities Industry and Financial Markets Association and New York Stock Exchange said the regulations worked as planned, Coulson said there should be provisions for system breakdowns.